Heath-Lester/Obsidian-Vault/README.md

 # Obsidian Vault

+## How to Use

+1. Go to and download [Obsidian](https://obsidian.md/)
+2. Clone this repo
+3. Start Obsidian and open your newly cloned repo with it
 ## Rules

 1. No floaters, (at least) link *everything* back to the [Table of Links](README#Table of Links)